h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_google_cloud_dataproc.rst

 Perform the following steps to start Sparkling Water ``H2OContext`` on Cloud Dataproc.

-**Note**: Be sure to allocate enough resources handle your data.
-As a minimum recommendation, if your data is 1GB, then you would want 5GB total (for example).
+**Note**: Be sure to allocate enough resources to handle your data.
+As a minimum recommendation, you should allocate 4 times memory of the size of your data in H2O.

 1. Install the `Google SDK <https://cloud.google.com/sdk/gcloud/>`__.